Djokovic loses cool, wins match against Fritz in Rome rain - WHIZ News

 ROME (AP) — Top-ranked Novak Djokovic shouted at the umpire before regaining his cool to see out his rain-delayed second-round match against Taylor Fritz at the Italian Open on Tuesday.

-With conditions worsening during the second set and rain getting heavier, Djokovic’s temper boiled over and he roared, “How much more do you want to play?” at the umpire before adding “I asked you three times and you are not checking anything” as his remonstrations with the chair continued.
+With conditions worsening during the second set and rain getting heavier, the defending champion’s temper boiled over and he roared, “How much more do you want to play?” at the umpire.
+He added: “I asked you three times and you are not checking anything.”

-Djokovic, back in action after sitting out the Masters in Madrid, had taken the opening set 6-3 before moving a break ahead in the second to lead 5-4.
+Djokovic, back in action after sitting out the Masters tournament in Madrid, was leading by a set and a break but was unable to serve out at 5-4 in the second.

-However, the Serb failed to serve out for the match and play was then suspended for approximately three hours.
-Fritz held his service game after the resumption to force the tiebreak, but Djokovic closed out the win on his first match point.
+Play was then suspended for approximately three hours.
+Fritz held his service game after the resumption to force the tiebreaker, but Djokovic closed out the win on his first match point.

 “It was a very strange match with strange conditions,” Djokovic said.
-“Obviously, playing under the rain nonstop for almost two full sets, it is challenging for both me and him.
+“Obviously … it is challenging for both me and him.

 “I thought that I had an advantage there because the conditions were slower which allows me to return his serves, because he’s got really big serves,” Djokovic continued.
 “So I kind of kept the match under my control for most part of the two sets, then served for the match.
 Very sloppy service game.
 He played well, made a great passing shot to come back.”